lfzkoala/lfzkoala.github.io/_posts/2025-11-30-tether-gold-usdc-circle-btc-crypto.md

 ### The uncomfortable arithmetic: how thin the USDT buffer really is

 S&P and several analyses all point to the same core fragility.
-Tether’s reported “excess reserves” — the equity cushion above the 1:1 backing of USDT — are around 3.9% of liabilities, roughly 6.8–7 billion dollars on that 174 billion USDT float.([Financial Times][3])
+Tether’s reported that the equity cushion above the 1:1 backing of USDT is around 3.9% of liabilities, roughly 6.8–7 billion dollars on that 174 billion USDT float.([Financial Times][3])

 Now compare that to the size of the BTC and gold positions.
 Across those sources, Bitcoin is about 5.6% of reserves on its own, and physical gold is now a comparable or larger chunk; together they are in the low twenties of billions of dollars.([Whale Alert][6])

-A simple back-of-the-envelope: if that combined BTC + gold bucket suffers something like a 30% drawdown, you’re looking at losses on the order of 6½–7 billion.
+If that combined BTC + gold bucket suffers something like a 30% drawdown, you’re looking at losses on the order around 7 billion.
 That’s almost exactly the size of the current equity buffer.

 S&P basically says the quiet part out loud: Bitcoin alone now exceeds the overcollateralization margin, so a sufficiently nasty crypto crash could leave USDT undercollateralized unless Tether sells other assets in time.([Whale Alert][6])